surajsinhpatil/distributed-movie-ticket-booking/README.md

 # Ask chatbot
-> ask How do I cancel a booking? answer=To cancel a booking, provide your booking ID and we will release the seat. from_llm=False
+> ask How do I cancel a booking? answer=To cancel a booking, provide your booking ID and we will release the seat.

 # Logout
 > logout